mauroservienti/designing-a-ui-for-microservices-demos/README.md

 # Designing a UI for Microservices - Demos

-This repository contains all the demos run during the DDD SouthWest 2017 event
+This repository contains all the demos run during the [DDD SouthWest 2017 event](http://milestone.topics.it/events/ddd-south-west.html).

 ## ASP.Net Core API Gateway - demo